"Nothing to worry about ... There's a Boggart in there."

-A shape shifter that prefers to live in dark, confined spaces, taking the form of the thing most feared by the person it encounters; nobody knows what a Boggart looks like in its natural state.
+Boggarts are shape shifters that prefer to live in dark, confined spaces, taking the form of the thing most feared by the person it encounters; nobody knows what a Boggart looks like in its natural state.

 Lupin taught his third year Defence Against the Dark Arts class to fight this with the Riddikulus spell (PA7), which is used to change the Boggart's form into something funny - laughter makes Boggarts disappear.
 Lupin also used a Boggart as a substitute for a Dementor in tutoring Harry (PA12), an experience Harry felt the D.A. really needed in order to learn to cast the Patronus Charm under something resembling realistic conditions (OP27).
 A Boggart was one of the obstacles in the Triwizard Tournament maze (GF31), and a Boggart was found infesting a writing desk in the drawing room at Grimmauld Place (OP9).

 The more fearful a person is, the more susceptible they are to Boggarts (Pm).
 Muggles can fear their presence and see a glimpse of them, but tend to attribute the sightings to their imaginations (Pm).
 Boggarts are not alive, and when they disappear, more Boggarts will take their place (Pm).
 Their existence depends on human emotion, just like Dementors and poltergeists (Pm).